rails/rails/guides/source/asset_pipeline.md

 Note: with the Asset Pipeline the :cache and :concat options aren't used anymore, delete these options from the `javascript_include_tag` and `stylesheet_link_tag`.

-The fingerprinting behavior is controlled by the setting of `config.assets.digest` setting in Rails (which defaults to `true` for production and `false` for everything else).
+The fingerprinting behavior is controlled by the `config.assets.digest` initialization option (which defaults to `true` for production and `false` for everything else).

-NOTE: Under normal circumstances the default option should not be changed.
+NOTE: Under normal circumstances the default `config.assets.digest` option should not be changed.
 If there are no digests in the filenames, and far-future headers are set, remote clients will never know to refetch the files when their content changes.

 ### Precompiling Assets